fightfil/fightfil.github.io-src/content/Penultimate-Step/01_prolouge.md

   - track + field
 commentary: |
     <p>Welcome to <em>The Penultimate Step</em> a project I'm super excited about.
-    As you can see, its about Ellie (currently known by Ethan) Carver, a transgender  student who just graduated high school.</p>
+    As you can see, its about Ellie (currently known as Ethan) Carver, a transgender  student who just graduated high school.</p>

     <p>Please comment!
 I live for them.
 Like they're the entire reason I